![]() |

 The classification of any particular single-hand-grip into one of these two types is unaffected by:

-lower-forearm, the grip (even in this "sword-free" context) is termed a "sword-grip" or a "scabbard-grip" depending on whether the majority of the arm (i.e., the section from the
+lower-forearm, the grip (even in this "sword-free" context) can be termed a "sword-grip" or a "scabbard-grip" depending on whether the majority of the arm (i.e., the section from the

 shoulder, through the elbow, to the position of the grip) protrudes